decence/decence/specification.md

 - while ending a block, you should say `thanks`
 - `kindly` in the beginning of a line would call the inbuilt methods
 - this will be a concurrent language
+- files should be stored with the extensions: `.pls`

 TODO:
 - recursive calls